vxlang/vxlang-page/README.md

 ## What is vxlang?

-**vxlang** is a project designed to prevent tampering, such as static or dynamic analysis, file modification, or unauthorized access by attackers.
-The software that relies on the system is compiled and translated into machine language code, which is represented by a mnemonic that can be understood by humans.
-The mnemonic code that is generated during the compilation of software dependent on the system can be decoded using a disassembler.
-This process allows for the extraction of additional information and its conversion into a more readable, higher-level code representation.
+Software can be described as human-understandable mnemonics through disassamblers, and additional information can be used to convert to advanced languages such as C/C++, which are easier to understand.
 However, this type of analysis can also be referred to as reverse engineering, which can pose a threat to the security of the software.

-The vxlang project offers services to counter these security risks by implementing anti-tamper measures to prevent unauthorized access or tampering.
-By doing so, vxlang helps to ensure that the software remains protected and secure.
+**vxlang** is a project designed to prevent manipulations such as static or dynamic analysis, file modification, or unauthorized access by attackers, such as those described above.
+The vxlang project provides services for software security risks by implementing anti-tamper measures to prevent unauthorized access.

 The vxlang project currently targets native binary files on x86-64 systems and Microsoft Windows operating systems, including executable files with the ".exe" extension and dynamic link library files with the ".dll" extension.
-The target binary types supported by vxlang will be expanded in future updates.
+(The target binary types supported by vxlang will be expanded in future updates.)

 ## Software Protector

 <div align="center">